jnitafan/Canterbury-ClonedTestBuild/README.md

 # Canterbury-ClonedTestBuild
-Scraped website to implement CSS changes to Canterbury International Hotel
+Scraped website to implement CSS & Wordpress changes to Canterbury International Hotel Using XAMPP as local server